decidim/decidim/docs/getting_started.md

 ## Keeping your app up-to-date

-We keep releasing new versions of decidim.
+We keep releasing new versions of Decidim.
 In order to get the latest one, update your dependencies:

 ```
 $ bundle update decidim